SamuelIrungu/JournalApp/README.md

 ### Technologies used

 The app is made with android and targets latest android version (Android 27) and also uses

 > Firebase Database

 > Firebase Authentication

 > Google Oauth

 > Sqlite Database

+### Functionality

+You can do the following in the app;

+* Create a Journal Entry

+* Easily select a date from calendar

+* Edit an old entry

+* Delete an entry by swiping left

+* Data is synced from and to Firebase Database

+* Login using Firebase Auth

+* among other functionalities...

 ### Prerequisites